Razor clam seasons and beaches

 When selecting days for harvest, WDFW always first considers the best low tides that fall around weekends.
 This is the time when the majority of harvesters can participate.
 When possible, week days with good low tides are also scheduled.
 Along the Washington coast, the best low tides (when digging success is optimized) always occurs during afternoon/evening (PM) hours in the fall and winter (between October and mid-March) and during morning (AM) tides in the spring (after mid-March.)

-Only after the WDFW Director has approved the harvest dates and the Washington Department of Health Department analysis for marine toxins (from recent razor clam samples provided by WDFW) show clams are safe to each, then does WDFW announce that the upcoming harvest dates can proceed.
+Only after the WDFW Director has approved the harvest dates and the Washington Department of Health Department analysis for marine toxins (from recent razor clam samples provided by WDFW) show clams are safe to eat, then does WDFW announce that the upcoming harvest dates can proceed.
 That’s why it is important for harvesters to check this page before heading out to harvest razor clams.

 In the end, the evidence is clear - a conservative management strategy allows razor clam populations to remain strong, allowing WDFW the flexibility to provide more harvest opportunities and more economic benefit to coastal economies.